singerdmx/flutter-quill/README.md

 ## 🌐 Translation

-The package offers translations for the quill toolbar and editor, it will follow the system locale unless you set your own locale.
+The package offers translations for the toolbar and editor widgets, it will follow the system locale unless you set your own locale.

-Open this [page](./doc/translation.md) for more info
+See the [translation](./doc/translation.md) page for more info

 ## 🧪 Testing